gayanjanigamage/MobileDemo/README.md

 http://automationpractice.com/

 ## Pre-requisites
+These should be installed in the computer
 * Java
 * Maven
 * Appium
 * Android

 ## Setting up environment
 You can set Environment Variables in your computer.
-In System Variable section add these variables and relevant values.
+In System Variable section add these variables with the correct path.

 * JAVA_HOME
 * MAVEN_HOME
 * ANDROID_HOME

-##Running locally
+## Running locally
 * mvn clean
 * mvn install